Common questions

 Does ChangeCrab have a free plan?

 Yes.
-The current free plan includes one changelog, 50 subscribers, suggestions and voting, RSS feeds, custom domain support, and a Sonar preview.
+The current free plan includes one changelog, 50 subscribers with immediate email notifications, public feedback with feature requests, ideas, voting, and comments, RSS feeds, custom domain support, and a Sonar preview.

 What is included in ChangeCrab Premium?

-The current Premium plan is $19.95 per month and includes 10+ changelogs, 1000+ subscribers, AI drafting, API workflows, 10+ team members, private changelogs, white-label options, and the full Sonar workspace.
+The current Premium plan is $19.95 per month and includes 10+ changelogs, 1000+ subscribers, post scheduling, subscriber alert controls, weekly and monthly subscriber digests, AI drafting, API workflows, 10+ team members, private changelogs, white-label options, the full Sonar workspace, roadmap, bug reports, private feedback, triage, internal notes, changelog linking, and close-the-loop feedback updates.

 Is ChangeCrab an alternative to Headway, Beamer, AnnounceKit, Canny, or LaunchNotes?